Format (Common Lisp)

-Format is a function in Common Lisp that can produce formatted text using a format string similar to the print format string.
-It provides more functionality than print, allowing the user to output numbers in various formats (including, for instance: hex, binary, octal, roman numerals, and English), apply certain format specifiers only under certain conditions, iterate over data structures, output data tabularly, and even recurse, calling format internally to handle data structures that include their own preferred formatting strings.
+Format is a function in Common Lisp that can produce formatted text using a format string similar to that of printf.
+It provides more functionality than print, allowing the user to output numbers in various formats (including, for instance: hex, binary, octal, Roman numerals, and English), apply certain format specifiers only under certain conditions, iterate over data structures, output data tabularly, and even recurse, calling format internally to handle data structures that include their own preferred formatting strings.
 This functionally originates in MIT's Lisp Machine Lisp, where it was based on Multics.

 Specification

 The format function is specified by the syntax:

 Directives in the control string are interpolated using the format arguments, and the thus constructed character sequence is written to the destination.

 Destination

 The destination may either be a stream, a dynamic string, T, or the NIL constant; the latter of which presents a special case in that it creates, formats and returns a new string object, while T refers to the standard output, usually being equivalent to the console.
 Streams in Common Lisp comprehend, among others, string output and file streams; hence, being capable of writing to such a variety of destinations, this function unifies capabilities distributed among distinct commands in some other programming languages, such as C's printf for console output, sprintf for string formatting, and fprintf for file writing.

 The multitude of destination types is exemplified in the following: